CrytoCodeWizard/React-Job-seeking-find-talent-project/README.md

-# Project:- Clone of AngelList
+# Project:- Clone of angel.co
-##### AngelList is a U.S. website for startups, angel investors, and job-seekers looking to work at startups.
-Founded in 2010, it started as an online introduction board for tech startups that needed seed funding.[3]
-Since 2015, the site allows startups to raise money from angel investors free of charge.
+##### AngelList is a website for startups, angel investors, and job-seekers looking to work at startups.
+Our objective was to clone the website with it's functionalities such as login, sign-up for job seeker and recruiter, along with job posting, job search and applying for jobs.
+After that wev'e also implimented a quize to brush up the concepts of the job seeker.
-We have created the clone of angel.co with all it's main functions like- Login & Signup, Search jobs, Apply to jobs, Post jobs and Assessment quiz.
+We were able to achieve axact UI of the website, with all these major functionalities within 5-6 days.

+#Tech Stack : React

 ### Screenshots
 #### Landing page-
 ![alt text](https://github.com/vshubhams/project-angel/blob/master/Screenshots/landinPage.PNG)